SamuelCabralCruz/cbd/upload/README.md

   - S3 bucket name to be used to host static websites.
 - cloudfront-dist-id
   - CloudFront distribution id fronting the s3 bucket.
-- static-build-folder
+- source-dir
-  - Relative path from root of the repository to the folder containing all the static files to be deployed.
+  - Relative path from root of the repository to the directory containing all the static files to be deployed.